axiom-data-science/portal-docs/DataMap.rst

 #.
 Click and drag both the time slider control to the right and left to step through the temporal data interactively.
 Or, click and drag both ends of the time slider control to adjust the time bounds.
 Then, click and drag the middle of the time slider control bar to step through the temporal data.
 For finer control of the time slider, pull down on your mouse while dragging.
 Hover your mouse over the time slider bar to see the temporal range of the data that has been selected.

 #.
 Click on the gear icon to the left of the time slider for finer time controls.
 The bounding time interval can be entered by clicking the calendar bar.
 Using the calendar, enter a custom range by selecting both the start and end dates from both calendars.
-Or, click the preset time ranges from the list on the left to view real time, past 24 hours, past week, past 30 days, etc. of data.
-Select ``Apply`` to view the selected time range of data in the map.
+Or, click the preset time ranges from the list on the left to view real time, past 24 hours, past week, past 30 days, etc. Select ``Apply`` to view the selected time range of data in the map.

 #.
 Click on the gear icon to open the time control menu.
 Select the ``Next Time Stamp`` button to step forward to the next time stamp.
 For example, if the data view has been set to show data from the prior month, the next time stamp would advance to show data from the current month.
-Click the ``Prvious Time Stamp`` buttom to step back to the previous time stamp.
+Click the ``Previous Time Stamp`` buttom to step back to the previous time stamp.
 To show the full start or end time extent click on the ``Step Forward`` or ``Step Backward`` to move the time control to the full start or end extent.

 Depth Filter
 """"""""""""

 The depth slider bar located in the bottom right of the map allows you to filter data across the water column.
 The depth intervals available will vary depending on which data layer you are viewing.
-The bar in unavailable if there is not any depth-enabled data layers loaded.
+The bar is unavailable if there is not any depth-enabled data layers loaded.
 By default, the depth slider is set to display all data across the water column.

 .. tip:: For quick reference, the depth range for data being viewed in the map is shown in the right-hand map legend beneath the time extent.